gemfire/gemfire-developer-website/content/quickstart/java/_index.md

 ## Configure Access to GemFire Maven Repository

-The quickstart tutorial requires access to the VMware Commercial Maven Repository for the GemFire product jars.
-Please sign-up for access to repo at <https://commercial-repo.pivotal.io/register>.
+The quick start tutorial requires access to the VMware Commercial Maven Repository for the GemFire product jars.
+Create and account for access to repo at <https://commercial-repo.pivotal.io/register>.

-Once sign-up is completed, add the following to the settings.xml file in .m2 directory within the home directory.
-Make sure to replace the email and password with those used during sign-up.
+Once an account has been created, add the following to the `settings.xml` file in .m2 directory within the home directory.
+Make sure to replace the email and password with those used during account creation.

 ```xml
 <settings>